-- There appears to be a good balance between Assistant and Associate Professors which also creates a good atmosphere where young and experienced members interact academically.
-The older faculty is well integrated into the department and they are on good working terms with the younger members, and both seem to work well as team in designing course content and curriculum.
-Overall, we find a good working environment that is helpful for the program to grow substantially in the future. - The ratio of students per faculty member is low.
+There appears to be a good balance between Assistant and Associate Professors which also creates a good atmosphere where young and experienced members interact academically.
+The older faculty is well integrated into the department and they are on good working terms with the younger members, and both seem to work well as a team in designing course content and curricula.
+Overall, we find a good working environment that is helpful for the program to grow substantially in the future.

+- The majority of faculty members is young and this brings enthusiasm in the department.
+They have passion to be productive and innovative for the benefit of the processes of the department.
+Even the new appointments that they are planning to do will take place at a junior level. - The ratio of students per faculty member is low.
 It creates a very healthy atmosphere for implementing the pedagogical methods, which connect the broad themes of financial markets and the details of specific problem-solving materials. - The strong research profile of the existing faculty members helps the delivery of research-led teaching.
 The teaching members use the appropriate software to address specific numerical problems, work out mini-cases relevant to a topic and solve actual finance problems with the help of spreadsheets using statistical tools.
-All such different methods enrich learning experience of students. - Another good practice is to help the students write dissertation material, which includes not only the choice of topics but also locating proper databases, downloading and synchronizing datasets, and using appropriate statistical packages, enhancing students' marketability.
+All such different methods enrich learning experience of students. - The relationship between students and teachers is healthy and their chemistry is good. - The leadership team of the Dean and the Head of Department appears to collaborate perfectly together for the good of the institution.
+They are visionary and their actions helps placing the department forward.
+This new program is part of the developments that takes place. - The committee felt that there has been a nice atmosphere among the faculty members of the department.
+This is critical for the well-being of employees as it promotes excellent collaboration.
+In certain occasions we have seen research collaborations which indicates common research interests. - Another good practice is to help the students write dissertation material, which includes not only the choice of topics but also locating proper databases, downloading and synchronizing datasets, and using appropriate statistical packages, enhancing students' marketability. - It is important to mention that we have seen loyalty of faculty members to the place where they are working.
+Some of them are working in the department since its establishment while few more work for many years and since their return to the country.